eficode-academy/kubernetes-katas/persistent-storage.md

 While we could create a manifest for a `PersistentVolume` manually we will not do that in this exercise.

-Instead we will do this automatically by creating a `PersistentVolumeClaim` (pvc), which in turn will use the specified `StorageClass` to create a `PersistentVolumes`, based on the specification of our `PersistentVolumeClaim`.

-> :bulb: In practice we will almost always create a `PersistentVolume` by creating `PersistentVolumeClaim`, which uses a `StorageClass` to create the actual volume.
+In practice we will almost always create a `PersistentVolume` by creating `PersistentVolumeClaim`, which uses a `StorageClass` to create the actual volume.

-We will use the files located in `persistent-storage/start` to solve this exercise.

 Create a new file `persistent-storage/start/postgres-pvc.yaml`